dmbarbour/glas/docs/GlasDesign.md

         prog:(do:P, accel:Op, ...)

 Acceleration is an optimization pattern where we annotate a subprogram to be replaced by a more efficient or scalable implementation known to the interpreter or compiler.
-In the simplest case, this is a simple reference to a built-in function, such as 'accel:list-append'.
-In more sophisticated cases, this involves providing code in another language, e.g. 'accel:gpu:GpuCode' might describe a parallelizable pipeline of vector and matrix operations.
-The 'do:P' field should represent the same behavior as 'accel:Op' to support analysis and verification.

-Acceleration can indirectly extend runtime data representations.
-For example, 'accel:binary-type' might take a list of bytes as input and logically return the same list as output, but using a binary array under the hood.
-This requires much less memory than a linked list and would enable efficient access to other list processing accelerators (e.g. to index or slice the binary).

-Which accelerators are supported, and how well, depends on the interpreter or compiler.
-To resist silent performance degradation, it should be treated as an error if a requested accelerator is not supported.
-However, 'accel:opt:Op' is a lightweight convention to indicate acceleration is optional and disable the error.
+In the simplest use case, users reference built-in functions such as 'accel:list-append' or 'accel:i64-add'.
+The runtime can specialize data representations to support these operations, e.g. use a rope structure to represent larger lists to ensure list-append is efficient.
+Relatedly, we can manually guide representation via 'accel:array-type' or similar, to indicate that a list should be represented under-the-hood by an array.
+This pattern extends glas systems with new performance primitives (without extending semantics).

+As a more sophisticated use case, we might accelerate evaluation of code on an abstract, simulated GPGPU, CPU, Kahn Process Network.
+This might be expressed via 'accel:gpu:GpuCode'.
+The runtime compiles GpuCode to run on an actual GPGPU, so the GpuCode type should be easily translated, reasonably portable, memory-safe, and have other nice qualities.
+This allows acceleration to handle roles that would otherwise require FFI.

+Further, dynamic code can be indirectly supported via 'accel:prog-eval' and 'accel:prog-type'.
+Here 'accel:prog-type' simplifies reuse of a prog value by caching arity analysis, JIT compilation, and other one-off steps.

+To resist silent performance degradation (across ports, runtime versions, etc.), the runtime or compiler should report an error where requested acceleration is unrecognized or unsupported.
+To recover portability, 'accel:opt:Op' permits silent fallback to the 'do:P' implementation.
+A prioritized list of fallbacks can be represented as `prog:(accel:opt:Option1, do:prog:(accel:opt:Option2, do:EtCetra))`.

+Ideally, the glas system will verify that 'accel:Op' and 'do:P' truly represent the same behavior.
+Although full verification via static analysis or exhaustive testing is often difficult, we can at least introduce unit tests and perhaps some fuzz testing or random sample testing.

 ### Stowage

-I use the word 'stowage' to describe systematic use of content-addressed storage to hibernate volumes of larger-than-memory data to disk or network.
-Stowage is the immutable variation on virtual memory paging.
-There are benefits for persistence, memoization, and communication of very large values.
+I use the word 'stowage' to describe systematic use of content-addressed storage (addressed by secure hash) to manage larger-than-memory data.
+Stowage is a variation on virtual memory paging, i.e. large subtrees can be moved from local memory to disk or a remote service if not immediately needed.
+Stowage simplifies support for large persistent variables, memoization, and incremental communication.

-In context of glas systems, stowage will be semi-transparent: invisible to pure functions and *most* effects, yet guided by annotations and accessible to top-level effects as needed (data channels over TCP, persistent key-value database, runtime reflection).
-[Glas Object](GlasObject.md) is intended to be the main binary representation for stowed data.
+In context of glas systems, stowage is semi-transparent - invisible to pure functions and most effects, but guided by annotations and potentially accessible via runtime reflection effects.
+[Glas Object](GlasObject.md) is intended to be an efficient representation for stowage and serialization of glas data.

 ### Memoization